maziac/DeZog/documentation/Usage.md

 ###### NMI

-To interrupt the debugged program an NMI can be used (pressing the red M1 button).
+To interrupt the debugged program an NMI can be used (pressing the yellow M1 button).
 As an NMI places the current PC on the stack and can occur anytime it will also corrupt the stack if it happens while the debugged program is manipulating the SP.

 There is nothing to do about it other than